 Hello, and welcome to my site.

 I am an ~unofficial~ and aspiring economist with a B.A. in Economics from Middlebury College.
-My research interests include development economics, applied microeconomics, and econometrics.
-I am particularly interested in the intersections of health, poverty, and geography in developing countries in Africa.
+My research interests focus on development economics, and applied microeconomics more generally.
+I am particularly interested in the intersections of health, poverty, and geography in developing countries in Africa and India.

 I plan on starting a PhD in economics in 1-2 years to become an ~official~ economist.
-In the meantime, I am learning a lot from my colleagues at IDinsight and using my Unofficial Economist blog to explore economics, work life, and the experience of living in Nairobi.
+In the meantime, I am learning a lot about economic analysis, India, and the “research production function” and using my Unofficial Economist blog to explore economics and maintain proof of life for my parents and grandparents.

 My hometown is Carrboro, North Carolina – a little hippy town attached to Chapel Hill.
-I was born in Toronto, Canada (dual citizen!), went to college in Vermont, studied abroad in Delhi, interned in Rwanda, and have worked in Kenya, Uganda, Johannesburg, and Liberia in the past year.
+I was born in Toronto, Canada (dual citizen!), went to college in Vermont, studied abroad in Delhi, interned in Rwanda, and have worked in Kenya, Uganda, South Africa, Liberia, and now San Diego, CA in the past year.